-"Oh... don't you think we should go downstairs and talk about this with you father?"
+"Oh..." she said slowly, then paused and took a deep breath before continuing, "don't you think we should go downstairs and talk about this with your father?"

 "Well, I wanted to get your reaction first and thought I'd better see if you suggested a good way to tell Dad."

-"The way you just told me was a bit blunt, but I think it would do for your dad as well.
-Anyway, I think we should discuss this all together, especially as it seems this is not news for John."
+"Yes, well... the way you just told me was a bit blunt, but I think it would do for your dad as well.
+Anyway, I think we should discuss this all together, especially as it seems this isn't news for John."

-"D'ya think Dad'll be OK with it?"
+"D'ya think Dad'll be okay with it?"
 I asked hesitantly.

 "Yes, I'm sure he will.
 We've already discussed the possibility."